tharun96/VIOT/README.md

 # VIOT
-smart voting using iot with facial and finger recognition this uses api to find out the correct face matched or not it uses the R305 module fingerprint Sensor and a Raspberry pi USB TTL converter to work with the fingerprint the library for finger print can be downloaded
+smart voting using iot with facial and finger recognition this uses api to find out the correct face matched or not it uses the R305 module fingerprint Sensor and a Raspberry pi USB TTL converter to work with the fingerprint.
+The library for finger print can be downloaded

 1)sudo bash